T4MVC/T4MVC/T4MVCHostMvcApp/T4MVC Files/readme.txt

 !!!
 2.9.0 (06-22-2012):
 * Added support for minified css files ([url:https://t4mvc.codeplex.com/discussions/360443])
+* Replaced improper new RouteValueDictionary usage on htmlAttributes

 !!!
 2.8.1 (04-12-2012):
 * Also default to https for the default (no param) action overload